|FAQ 19: I

 turacos are not native to the UK, a number are living 'wild', having escaped

 from a collection somewhere.
-They are usually White-cheeked,
+They are often White-cheeked,

-but a few Violaceous have been spotted and any species kept in captivity
+but Violets, Red-crested, Hartlaub's and a Fischer's have all been spotted over the last few years and any species kept in captivity

 could potentially escape from its flight.
 To identify the turaco have